Research Misconduct: Policy, Definitions and Procedures

 V. Determination of Action

-1. Following the issuance of the investigation report and the outcome of any review by the President, the Vice President for Research and Strategic Partnerships shall determine whether a faculty disciplinary process is appropriate.
-If so, the Vice President for Research and Strategic Partnerships will file a complaint with the President to initiate such process pursuant, as provided in paragraph 2 below..
-The Vice President for Research and Strategic Partnerships may also initiate Student Conduct Code proceedings against a student if the Vice President for Research and Strategic Partnerships determines that such action is warranted.
+1. Following the issuance of the investigation report and the outcome of any review by the President, the Vice President for Research and Graduate Studies shall determine whether a faculty disciplinary process is appropriate.
+If so, the Vice President for Research & Graduate Studies will file a complaint with the President to initiate such process pursuant, as provided in paragraph 2 below.
+The Vice President for Research & Graduate Studies may also initiate Student Conduct Code proceedings against a student if the Vice President for Research & Graduate Studies determines that such action is warranted.
 In any disciplinary proceeding regarding a faculty member or student, the investigation report may serve as the basis for the complaint.

 2. If disciplinary action is initiated against a faculty member represented by the PSU Chapter of the American Association of University Professors, the disciplinary action shall be conducted as provided in the collective bargaining agreement with PSU-AAUP, including the grievance and arbitration provisions of the collective bargaining agreement.
 If disciplinary action is initiated against a faculty member who is not a member of the PSU-AAUP collective bargaining unit, such action shall be conducted pursuant to the applicable rules or policies of the university, including rules or policies regarding appeal.